Home

 generally refers to those activities that involve things like sports, the school paper, dance, theater, music, leadership, yearbook, student body offices and possibly part-time jobs.

 Volunteering is a different kind of extracurricular activity that includes such things as working with seniors, at animal shelters, working with disabled, with children's groups, coaching children in sports programs, and other similar activities.
-Generally one is not paid for these from-the-heart activities

 You need both for your college admissions portfolio.